 The Great Fire of New York in 1776

-The Great Fire of New York City in the 18th century occurred on September 21, 1776, less than a week after the British entered the city.
+The Great Fire of New York City in the 18th century occurred on September 21, 1776, less than a week after the British occupied the city during the Independence War.
 It started about 1 a.m. on the eastern side of Broadway, near Whitehall Slip.
-Many blamed British soldiers who had occupied the city.
+Many blamed British soldiers.
 Other suggested it was one or more people that deliberately started the fire.
 Dry weather and strong winds fanned the fire, that was not under control before nearly 11 a.m.

 The west side of the city was devastated and the flames, which had crossed Broadway, consumed the lower part of the city in a northwesterly direction, between Whitehall Slip and Trinity Church, the first temple.
 The fire pushed across the houses lining Cortlandt, Dey and Vesey streets.
 The first temple of St. Paul’s Chapel was also destroyed.
 David Grim estimated that 493 houses were burned, others estimated a thousand or more.
 However, Richard Howe (Notes On The Great Fires Of 1776 And 1778, Gotham Center, 2014) estimated that "it would have been next to impossible to fit 1,000 houses into the burnt out area".
 Several people died, but most of the residents had left the City before the British invasion.
 Reconstruction was not immediate.